 The Company is exposed to premium risk (the risk that premiums are insufficient to cover the value of claims made) and reserve risk (the risk that on-going claims are settled at a higher value than previously expected).
-The Company's material underwriting risk exposure comes from the professional indemnity and legal expenses lines of business.
-These lines of business accounted for approximately 66% of the Company's total GWP for 2022.
-Professional indemnity is a form of casualty insurance, and the underlying claims exposures can take a long time to realise properly, hence there is a material risk of adverse reserve development on all current and prior underwriting years where the Company underwrote professional indemnity policies.
+The Company's material underwriting risk exposure comes from the professional indemnity, property and legal expenses lines of business.
+These lines of business accounted for approximately 71% of the Company's total GWP for 2023.
 The SCR quantifies the potential for adverse development as part of the calculation of the premium and reserve risk.
-The Company believes its book of business is exposed to limited catastrophe risk.
-Man-made general liability catastrophes are the most material element of the Company's catastrophe risk and is relatively small relative to other risk exposures.
-The Company has also developed framework which assesses loss exposure from several risk factors relating to the changing global climate.